gilesorr/dotbashprompt/README.md

 ``cd -`` command.
 Unfortunately, commands to change the prompt have to be run in the current shell so this is hard to avoid.

+I use Bash 4 on Linux, and Homebrew's Bash 4 on Mac, not Apple's default (and extremely old) Bash 3.
+I don't think I'm using any Bash-4-only constructs, but that may eventually happen which could potentially break some prompts on Mac Bash 3.

 ## Acknowledgements